Aerlinger/aerlinger/_posts/2014-07-13-contributing-to-open-source.md

     - Adding tests
     - Improve the wording of logging messages such as warnings, errors, etc...

-  2. Post on community challenges to get feedback on what you're planning on doing _before_ you start.
+    This may seem a bit mundane but it's a **great** way to both familiarize yourself with the codebase and contribute at the same time.
+  3. In line with the previous, Be sure your git usage is well organized.
+    - Initial pull requests should be small and focused on a single feature or task (less than 8 commits).
+    - Commits should also be small and well isolated.
+Commit messages should not span more than line.
+    - On Github, be sure to reference the pull request in any relevant discussions.

     Like I said, OSS is very competitive so it's likely that what you're proposing may have already been done or is in the process of being done.
   3. **Always add tests and proper documentation:**
   4. **Rebase key branches constantly** This means constantly running `git pull -r` on the master/development branches.

-Again, these are just a few quick pointers.
+Good luck!

 ##Additional Resources